tdavis6/dailySummaryEmail/README.md

 # Daily Summary Email
+## Summary
-A simple program that emails the user the weather and any tasks on their to-do list at 6 AM daily (Only Todoist is currently supported, but I am working on more.
+A simple program that emails the user the weather and any tasks on their to-do list at a designated time daily (Only Todoist is currently supported, but I am working on more.
 Feel free to request any todo app with an issue)